jaytimm/american-political-data-and-r/README.md

 ### 6 Alternative political geometries

-> The Daily Kos makes available of set of shapefiles meant to represent congressional districts and states as ....
-The Daily Vos makes these shapefiles availble via Google Drive.
-Links are provided below.
+> The Daily Kos makes available a set of alternative geometries that represent congressional districts and states as equal-area polygons.
+As some of the maps presented above attest, America's larger states and congressional districts tend to overwhelm a traditional map, and collectively serve to under-represent/hide smaller, more populous urban areas.

 ``` r
 base <- 'https://drive.google.com/uc?authuser=0&id='